XMPro/Blueprints-Accelerators-Patterns/Accelerators/Smart Assets - Heat Exchanger View/README.md

 ## 4. Import the Application

- When importing the application make sure to map the data source on the import wizard to the above data stream that was imported.
+ When importing the application, make sure to map the data source on the import wizard to the above data stream that was imported.
 	Confirm the connections are configured correctly in the App Data tab and in each Page Data tab.